Thursday, May 7, 2026

 Why Dimensional Weight Exists — and Why It Changed Everything in 2015

 Before 2015, shipping costs were calculated almost entirely on actual weight.
-A 5-lb package in a large box cost roughly the same to ship as a 5-lb package in a small one.
+A 5 lb package in a large box costs roughly the same to ship as a 5 lb package in a small one.
 For carriers, this created a serious problem: trucks and aircraft fill up based on physical space long before they reach their weight capacity.
 A delivery vehicle loaded with lightweight, oversized boxes earns far less revenue per cubic foot than one carrying compact, dense shipments.

 In 2015, FedEx and UPS simultaneously extended DIM weight pricing to all domestic packages — not just air freight, where it had historically applied.
 USPS followed in 2019, applying it to Priority Mail packages over one cubic foot.
-Since then, DIM weight pricing has become the standard carrier billing method across parcel shipping and is now spreading into LTL freight and regional carriers.
+Since then, DIM weight pricing has become the standard carrier billing method across parcel shipping.

 The DIM Weight Formula: How to Calculate Dimensional Weight

-The DIM weight formula is the same across all major carriers.
+The DIM weight formula is consistent across all major carriers.
 The only variable that changes is the DIM divisor, which is set by each carrier individually.

 Formula:

-(Length × Width × Height) ÷ DIM Divisor = Dimensional Weight (lbs)
+(Length × Width × Height) ÷ DIM Divisor = Dimensional Weight (lb)

-All measurements are in inches.
-Round each dimension up to the nearest whole inch before calculating.
+All measurements are in inches, rounded up to the nearest whole inch before calculating (effective August 2025 for UPS and FedEx).
 The result is always rounded up to the nearest whole pound.

 What Is Dimensional Weight in Shipping